 These Whiskeys Are Not Rare and/or Valuable

 Inquiries about these usually will not receive a response, with our apologies.

 Please note that this page is partly our opinion.
-Collectibility is based on the beliefs and desires of buyers, and we can't know what every single person out there who wants to collect whisky believes!
+Collectibility is based on the beliefs and desires of buyers, and we can't know how every single whisky collector out there feels about every bottle!

 Is it scotch, and does it say "Blend" or "Blended" on it?
 Unless it was bottled in the 1940s or earlier, the value is usually not very much. $100 - $200 is typical for the most desirable ones.
 If it's from the 1970s or onward, value may even be less than the bottle's modern counterpart -- for instance, a bottle of current Johnnie Walker is arguably more desirable (based on quality and flavor) than one from the 1980s.

 Is it American and does it say "Blend" or "Blended" on it, and was it bottled during Prohibition or afterwards?
 If so, value is very low.
 Even blended whiskey from before Prohibition is of dubious value, since it's very difficult to know what's actually inside; however, this doesn't scare some people away from seeking it.

 Does it say "Canadian" on it?
 Unless it is very old (bottled prior to 1940), value is nominal.
 Canadian whisky doesn't attract much interest from collectors.
 Canadian bottles from decades ago may be old and even rare, but the whisky inside isn't of a quality or pedigree to command high prices.
 Plus, one big difficulty with Canadian whisky lies in finding a buyer.
 Few are interested and there is no available public forum to sell Canadian whisky in the US.